danny-dirksen/sfs-widget/README.md

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running `npm install` in the root directory.
-3. To start the development server, run `npm run backend-dev` in the root directory.
-Then, in another terminal, run `npm start` in the root directory.
+3. To start the development server, running `npm run dev` in the root directory.

 ### Deployment

-The basic deployment process is as follows:

-1. To build the static server, run `npm run build` in the root directory.
-2. To run the server in production, run `npm install; npm run build; pm2 restart` in the root directory.
-The pm2 daemon will run the server in the background.
-Currently, it is set to run the command `npm run backend-prod`.

-Deploy to production, push changes to `main` and then run `npm run deploy` on your local machine.
+After pushing changes to `main`, you can deploy to production by entering the command `npm run deploy` on your local machine.

 ### Credits